chknd1nner/PrivateFork/docs/prd.md

    - Clone the public repository to the user-specified local folder.
    - Configure the local clone's git remotes, setting upstream to the original public repository and origin to the new private repository.
    - Perform the initial push of the code to the new private repository.
-9. The application must support being launched from the command line, allowing all necessary parameters (public repository URL, local destination folder) to be passed as arguments to trigger the core automation process directly, without launching the GUI.
+9. **[FUTURE ROADMAP]** The application will support being launched from the command line, allowing all necessary parameters (public repository URL, local destination folder) to be passed as arguments to trigger the core automation process directly, without launching the GUI.
+This will be implemented alongside OAuth integration to enable non-interactive credential access.

 ### **Non-Functional**